prebid/prebid-server-java/extra/modules/live-intent-omni-channel-identity/README.md

 # Overview

-This module enriches bid requests with user IDs that it adds to the user EIDs.
+This module enriches bid requests with user EIDs.

-The user IDs to be enriched are configured on LiveIntent's side.
-The set of user IDs accessible by a partner are determined by the auth token provided in the settings.
+The user EIDs to be enriched are configured per partner as part of the LiveIntent HIRO onboarding process.

 ## Configuration